ramanmhedin/Blog_API_Development_Task/README.md

 * Composer
 * PostgreSQL

-⚠️ Note: This project uses the PostgreSQL-specific ILIKE operator for case-insensitive queries.
-To avoid runtime errors, please use PostgreSQL as your database.
+#### ⚠️ Note: This project uses the PostgreSQL-specific ILIKE operator for case-insensitive queries.To avoid runtime errors, please use PostgreSQL as your database.
 Using MySQL will result in syntax errors for these queries.

 ---

 ## 🛠️ Installation